chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 each element.
 Heavy tuples may be viewed as analagous to a group of routine arguments that each have the `in` intent.

-Light tuples and heavy tuples only differ in how their individual elements are stored.
+Light tuples and heavy tuples differ in how their individual elements are stored.
 In all other respects the two forms of tuple are identical.

 .. _Tuple_Expression_Behavior: